ChadwickCJ/Shelly/README.md

  of Shelly microcontrollers and find the need for JavaScript.

- This Git is more to help my understanding as I work through the Shelly Script Language Features* to get a  better understanding of how they work.
+ This Git is more to help my understanding as I work through the Shelly Script Language Features* to get a  better understanding of how they function.
 Hopefully it will be helpful for others.

  * https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures/#timer